Julbogje/Array-with-Animation-Offset-for-Blender/README.md

 This Add-on creates instances of an object, unless the object has shape keys in which it will create linked copies

-Credits: Claude for coding, ARC9 for the base plugin on BlenderArtists
+Credits: Claude for coding, ARC9 for the base Add-on on BlenderArtists